447 Luna Tower

-447 Luna Tower is a residential development under construction in Colombo, Sri Lanka.
-At 44 storeys, the building is one of the most recognizable buildings in Union Place, Colombo.This residential development is among the residential giants of the Colombo cityscape, accompanied by 202 luxury living spaces spanned over 44 stories.
+447 Luna Tower is a residential development in Colombo, Sri Lanka.
+At 44 storeys, the building is one of the most recognizable buildings in Union Place, Colombo.
+This residential development is among the residential giants of the Colombo cityscape, accompanied by 202 luxury living spaces spanned over 44 stories.
 It is the only residential development in Colombo to feature a distinctive green wall and plant troughs within the premises.
 The building is situated on a land located at Union Place, Colombo 002.
 Ground breaking started in 2016.

 447 Luna Tower's superstructure was completed in August 2019, the handover will commence in 2021.

 Apartment Features

 447 Luna Tower consists of 202 apartments (consisting of two bedroom, three bedroom and four bedroom apartments) ranging from 77.9 sqm to over 210.98 sqm.
 Additionally, the development will also have a rooftop infinity pool.
 The residential development offers amenities such as a Clubhouse, Gymnasium, Kids' play area, Lounge, and a Garden terrace, which is located on the seventh floor and spans around the tower.